 Municipal and First Nation governments must not assume that gaps in connectivity will be solved entirely for them by the provincial and federal governments, or the private sector.
-Although broadband may not be considered a core municipal/nation service, governments at a local level need to understand the role that they want to play in determining their digital future.
+Although broadband may not be considered a core municipal/nation service, we encourage governments at a local level to consider the role they want to play in determining their digital future.

-- Planning Success Factors and Community Planning Self-Assessment Tool
+- Key Success Factors and Community Planning Self-Assessment Tool

-Even if your community already has some level of broadband access, this toolkit may prove useful for fostering a conversation about what next steps can be taken to improve existing connectivity.
+Even if your community already has some level of broadband access, the first volume of the toolkit may prove useful for fostering a conversation about what next steps can be taken to improve existing connectivity.